How to buy the best headphones

 What type of headphones should you buy?

-- In-ear headphones: these are probably the most common type and are somethimes supplied with portable music players.
-They're lightweight, portable, and generally much cheaper than on- and over-ear sets.
+- In-ear headphones: these are probably the most common type and are sometimes supplied with portable music players.
+They're lightweight, portable and generally much cheaper than on- and over-ear sets.
 They fit snugly inside the ear canal to provide a tight seal so minimise sound leakage.
 However, sound quality is generally poorer than over-ear and on-ear designs, particularly at the bass end.

 In addition to the four main types, there are specialised headphones for specific purposes, such as sports models that have additional features to help keep them in place during exercise.